Mamma Mia! (musical): Broadway run

 The musical opened on Broadway at the Winter Garden Theatre on 18 October 2001, after beginning previews on 5 October.
 The director was Phyllida Lloyd with choreography by Anthony Van Laast.
 As of October 2017, it was the ninth longest-running Broadway show and the longest-running jukebox musical in Broadway history.
 On 18 April 2013, it was announced that Mamma Mia! would transfer from its home at the Winter Garden Theatre to the Broadhurst Theatre later that year to make way for the musical adaptation of Rocky.
 The show played its final performance at the Winter Garden Theatre on 19 October 2013, and began performances at the Broadhurst Theatre on 2 November 2013.

 It was announced on 9 April 2015, that the show would close on 5 September 2015.
 On 21 April 2015, it was then announced that the show would play an additional week and would instead close on 12 September 2015.
 Mamma Mia! played 5,773 performances on Broadway before closing.

 2025 Broadway revival

-On 4 March 2025, it was announced that Mamma Mia! would return to Broadway for a limited six-month engagement from 2 August 2025 to 1 February 2026 at the Winter Garden Theatre, where it had played for twelve years previously before it transferred to the Broadhurst Theatre.
-A fan pre-sale took place on 13 March 2025, with a general sale scheduled for the following day.
+Mamma Mia! returned to Broadway for a limited six-month engagement from 2 August 2025 to 1 February 2026 at the Winter Garden Theatre, where it had played for twelve years previously before it transferred to the Broadhurst Theatre.

-The production features Christine Sherrill as Donna, Amy Weaver as Sophie, Carly Sakolove as Rosie, Jalynn Steele as Tanya, Rob Marnell as Harry Bright, Jim Newman as Bill Austin, Victor Wallace as Sam Carmichael and Grant Reynolds as Sky.
+The production featured Christine Sherrill as Donna, Amy Weaver as Sophie, Carly Sakolove as Rosie, Jalynn Steele as Tanya, Rob Marnell as Harry Bright, Jim Newman as Bill Austin, Victor Wallace as Sam Carmichael and Grant Reynolds as Sky.